 The variety of educational content is extensive as well as its purpose.
-So, for this reason, there are different types of learning management systems.
-These are divided specifically according to the aim they attempt to fulfill within the particular scope of people and organization.
-To name a few, the list includes such LMS as
+Hence, there are different types of learning management systems.
+In fact, they are divided specifically according to the aim they attempt to fulfill within the particular scope of people and organization.
+To name a few, the list includes such LMS as:

 - individual and enterprise